MYOB Acumatica Manufacturing - Shop Floor Data Capture

 Radio frequency identification (RFID) provides passive data collection as tags on inventory pass near radio receivers.
 RFID has advanced with lower costs, improved accuracy, and the ability to capture more data such as temperature, triangulation of location, and even bacteria counts.

-MYOB Advanced Cloud xRP Platform with Open APIs facilitate fast and easy integration with RFID and other ADC technologies.
+MYOB Acumatica Cloud xRP Platform with Open APIs facilitate fast and easy integration with RFID and other ADC technologies.

 PROS: